 Applications are encouraged for seed projects designed to advance knowledge in the Biocatalytic Sciences or to initiate efforts to pursue a center grant.
 Applicants must be either current members of the CBB faculty or University of Iowa faculty interested in joining the CBB.
 Only faculty with either tenured or tenure-track appointments are eligible to apply.
 Budgets are limited to a maximum of $35,000 (direct costs only) for a one-year effort.
 We anticipate funding three to five awards for FY21.
 Previous awardees are not eligible to submit an application for two years after an award.

-Proposal Deadline: Funding for seed grants in FY23 will be determined at a later date.
-Contact Mitch Rotman at email@example.com if you have any questions.
+Proposal Deadline: Funding for seed grants in FY24 will be determined at a later date.
+Contact Mitch Rotman at firstname.lastname@example.org if you have any questions.

 Second year Seed Grants Awardees- August 1, 2019-July 31, 2020